Eliud Mbilu

 Eliud Simon Mbilu was the longest serving commander of the Kenyan Navy from 1978 until his retirement in 1988.

 Early life

 Simon Mbilu was born the eldest of six siblings in 1942 in Mombasa, an island town of the Indian Ocean coast of Kenya.
 His father, John Kithuku Ndunda, then working for the Kenya Railway, moved back to his ancestral village of Mulango in Kitui County when Mbilu was two years old.

 Education

-Simon Mbilu attended Kitui Primary School and then Kitui High School.
+Simon Mbilu attended Kitui Primary School and then Kitui School.
 He was later accepted to Shimo La Tewa High School where he completed form five and six at the top of his class.
 He applied and was accepted to Makerere University where he intended to study Law.